Hard Disk Head Repair – Data Recovery After Heads Failure

 Some hard drives have more platters than they have heads.
 Often, the only physical difference between a 500-gigabyte Western Digital hard drive and a 750-gigabyte Western Digital hard drive will be that one has fewer heads than the other, as one or more platter surfaces will not be used.

-The heads hover over the hard disk platters.
-A thin cushion of air produced by the platters’ rotational speeds helps keep them aloft.
+A thin cushion of air produced by the platters’ rotational speeds helps keep the heads aloft as the platters.
 The read/write heads maintain a distance a scant few nanometers from the platters.
 With every read and write command, the arms which hold the heads over the platters shift to position them over the correct sector.
+All of these mechanisms are very delicate and their breakdown is a matter of when, not if.

 This is tiring work, and the read/write heads are very fragile.
 Over time, they begin to wear down.
 In the early stages of failure, heads can mess up their read or write operations.
 Users will start to hear the hard drive click of death occasionally.